What is Depthcharge?¶

 Colorized Serial Monitor¶

-Depthcharge’s Monitor implementations allow you to keep an eye on exactly what is being sent a target device’s console and what the device responds with.
+Depthcharge’s Monitor implementations allow you to keep an eye on exactly what is being sent to a target device’s console and what the device responds with.
 As shown below, a colorized monitor can be used to keep tabs on long running operations, or simply to better understand how the Deptcharge code works.
 The following animation shows this monitor (lower window) logging inspection and memory read operations.

 How do I get started?¶